 This report has the objective to contribute to decision-making processes in and across sectors that play a role in the protection and realization of children’s rights.
 The project is carried out in collaboration with UNICEF Angola, the National Statistics Institute (Instituto Nacional de Estatística) (INE), the National Children’s Institute (Instituto Nacional da Criança) (INAC) and other governmental stakeholders.

-During the last week of August, a mission took place in Luanda in order to carry out interviews with INE, INAC, GEPES and other local organisations focused on children, adolescents and young people (Don Bosco, Obras Comunitarias para o desenvolvimento and Centro de apoio aos jovens).
-In addition, the mission was utilized to get feedback on the preliminary results and report.
+During the last week of August 2018, a mission took place in Luanda in order to carry out interviews with INE, INAC, GEPES and other local organisations focused on children, adolescents and young people (Don Bosco, Obras Comunitarias para o desenvolvimento and Centro de apoio aos jovens).
+In addition, the mission was utilized to receive feedback on the preliminary results and report.
 It is expected to deliver the final report on the 15th of September.